vapor/docs/4.0/docs/fluent/overview.md

         database.schema("galaxies")
             .field("id", .int, .identifier(auto: true))
             .field("name", .string)
-            // These are necessary if you have added timestamps
+            // These are necessary if you have added timestamps in your models .field("created_at", .datetime)
-            //in your models
-            .field("created_at", .datetime)
             .field("updated_at", .datetime)
             .create()